- February 28, 2023

 MSMEs: The key driver fueling India’s economic growth

-Ms. Anita Ananthan highlights the significant contribution of MSMEs in India’s growth narrative.
+Ms. Anita Ananthan highlights the significant contribution of MSMEs in India’s growth narrative and the future it holds.

 The Indian economy has been flourishing with a surge of energy, fueled by high expectations of India becoming the third most powerful nation to significantly impact global economic growth in the near future.
 The MSME sector is expected to contribute nearly 29% towards the growth of the Indian economy.
 The noteworthy contributions from the manufacturing and industrial sectors, as well as the creation of skills and employment opportunities in second-tier cities, reflect the government’s remarkable initiatives.
 During the pandemic, the government announced various relief packages to support the sustenance of MSMEs, meeting their operational liabilities and providing them with the necessary impetus to resume their businesses.
 Furthermore, the government has modified the threshold limit of MSMEs, making it possible for more units to enjoy the benefits and reliefs under this scheme.